invoke-ai/InvokeAI/docs/installation/INSTALL_LINUX.md

     (invokeai) ~/InvokeAI$
     ```

-    After these steps, your command prompt will be prefixed by `(invokeai)` as shown
+    After these steps, your command prompt will be prefixed by `(invokeai)` as
-    above.
+    shown above.

-6. Load the big stable diffusion weights files and a couple of smaller machine-learning models:
+6. Load the big stable diffusion weights files and a couple of smaller
+    machine-learning models:

     ```bash
     (invokeai) ~/InvokeAI$ python3 scripts/preload_models.py
     ```

     !!! note

         This script will lead you through the process of creating an account on Hugging Face,
-	accepting the terms and conditions of the Stable Diffusion model license, and
+        accepting the terms and conditions of the Stable Diffusion model license,
-	obtaining an access token for downloading.
-It will then download and install the
+        and obtaining an access token for downloading.
+It will then download and
-	weights files for you.
+        install the weights files for you.

-	Please see [../features/INSTALLING_MODELS.md] for a manual process for doing the
+        Please look [here](INSTALLING_MODELS.md) for a manual process for doing
-	same thing.
+        the same thing.

 7. Start generating images!

-    # Command-line interface
+    !!! todo "Run InvokeAI!"

+        !!! warning "IMPORTANT"

+            Make sure that the conda environment is activated, which should create
+            `(invokeai)` in front of your prompt!

+        === "CLI"

+            ```bash
-    (invokeai) python scripts/invoke.py
+            python scripts/invoke.py

-    # or run the web interface on localhost:9090!
+            ```

+        === "local Webserver"

+            ```bash
-    (invokeai) python scripts/invoke.py --web
+            python scripts/invoke.py --web

-    # or run the web interface on your machine's network interface!
+            ```

+        === "Public Webserver"

+            ```bash
-    (invokeai) python scripts/invoke.py --web --host 0.0.0.0
+            python scripts/invoke.py --web --host 0.0.0.0
+            ```

         To use an alternative model you may invoke the `!switch` command in
         the CLI, or pass `--model <model_name>` during `invoke.py` launch for
         either the CLI or the Web UI.
 See [Command Line
         Client](../features/CLI.md#model-selection-and-importation).
 The
         model names are defined in `configs/models.yaml`.

-9. Subsequently, to relaunch the script, be sure to run "conda
+8. Subsequently, to relaunch the script, be sure to run "conda activate
-activate invokeai" (step 5, second command), enter the `InvokeAI`
+   invokeai" (step 5, second command), enter the `InvokeAI` directory, and then
-directory, and then launch the invoke script (step 8).
-If you forget
+   launch the invoke script (step 8).
+If you forget to activate the 'invokeai'
-to activate the 'invokeai' environment, the script will fail with
-multiple `ModuleNotFound` errors.
+   environment, the script will fail with multiple `ModuleNotFound` errors.

 ## Updating to newer versions of the script

 This distribution is changing rapidly.
-If you used the `git clone`
+If you used the `git clone` method
-method (step 5) to download the InvokeAI directory, then to update to
+(step 5) to download the InvokeAI directory, then to update to the latest and
-the latest and greatest version, launch the Anaconda window, enter
-`InvokeAI` and type:
+greatest version, launch the Anaconda window, enter `InvokeAI` and type:

 ```bash
 (invokeai) ~/InvokeAI$ git pull